David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Dec.
 10, 2001:** The BTA officially came into effect.
 *   **Feb.
 26, 2003:** The first SARS infection case was recorded in Vietnam.
 *   **May 2003:** The WHO recognized Vietnam as the first country to successfully control the SARS epidemic.
+*   **03/07/2003:** Phong Nha - Ke Bang National Park was first recognized by UNESCO for its geological and geomorphological features.
 *   **Nov.
 7, 2003:** Hue Royal Court Music (Nhã nhạc) was recognized by UNESCO as the first intangible heritage.
 *   **Dec.
 2003:** Vietnam hosted the 22nd SEA Games.
 *   **2004:** The Prime Minister approved the overall development plan for Phu Quoc Island.